idgetto/DataScience16CTW/README.md

 `voteDate` | the date of the roll call vote `voteResult` | the result of the vote

-Now in order to create the cleaned rollCallVotes.csv file, having created the initial file rollCallVotes_iter4.csv:
+Now in order to create the rollCallVotes_cleaned.csv file, having created the initial file rollCallVotes_iter4.csv:

 run 'jupyter notebook data/rollCallVotes_cleanCsv.ipynb'